agicitag/BCTweaks/README.md

   <img src="./images/bfadding.png"  width="30%" height="25%"> or <img src="images\addBFfriendlist.png" width="60%" height="45%">

   The benefits include knowing your best friends private rooms, just like you would for lovers.
-Pretty useful, like if your lovers list is full, or you want your submissives to know which private room you're in; like you would with them.
+It's pretty useful when, for example, your lovers list is full or you want your submissives to know which private room you're in.

   <img src="./images/bflockspreview.png"  width="35%" height="25%">